g00nd0/cardSlayer/README.md

 2. Difficulty increases with each victory every round.
 3. Power ups scattered amongst the cards to aid you in combat.

-## Tech stacks used
+## Tech stack used

-HTML, CSS, Javascript.
+HTML, CSS, Javascript, jQuery

 ## References & Sources